elmehdiaitami/Cloud_Engineer_Learning_Path/notes/Identity and Access Management (IAM).md

 <img width="1200" src="https://user-images.githubusercontent.com/59575502/194287087-c5b0c858-2693-4696-b11a-208e8d84d358.png">

 #### Service accounts
+What if you want to give permissions to a Compute Engine virtual machine, rather than to a person?
+- It's a ```resource``` so you can add it to IAM.
+- Service accounts are named with an email address
+- Instead of passwords they use cryptographic keys to access resources.

 A service account is an account that belongs to your application instead of an individual end user.
 When you run code that is hosted in Google Cloud, you specify an account that that code should run as.

 #### Google groups